Help for searching

 For example, Shakespeare AND (sonnet OR tragedy)

-The advanced search gives you the option of choosing what type of word your query is.
+The advanced search gives you the option of choosing what type of word your search is.

 For example, whether it is a name, a word from the title or a subject word.